hasanaburayyan/aws-cdk-presentation/docs/infrastructure-as-code/what-is-cdk.md

 to provision our AWS Resources.
 At its core CDK makes use of AWS CloudFormation in order to deploy our AWS resources.
 This makes having some level of CloudFormation understanding very useful as you continue to create your CDK application templates.

+!!! important
     *Important Note:* Keep in mind, though CDK uses CloudFormation we are NOT writing CloudFormation templates in Typescript or Python.
 We are writing CDK code that happens to use CloudFormation for deployment.

 ## CDK vs. Pure CloudFormation
 This is a loaded topic, which we will discuss at length all through this repo.
 For now from a high level view here are some key benefits of choosing CDK.